The Bizarre Real-Life Story of the Pizza Man Who Robbed a Bank with a Bomb Strapped to His Neck

 As a federal agent told PEOPLE in 2003: “It defies logic that a human would do that to himself.
 But in all my years on the job it has never ceased to amaze me what people do and what the possibilities are.”

-Complicating matters, those eventually identified as being involved have blamed one another while protesting their own innocence.
+Complicating matters for some, those eventually identified as being involved have blamed one another while protesting their own innocence.

 The tangled saga is featured anew in Netflix’s four-part true crime documentary series Evil Genius: The True Story of America’s Most Diabolical Bank Heist, which is streaming now.